 How to listen effectively in a remote environment.

-Close unnecessary tabs, silence notifications, and create a dedicated space for customer interactions to focus on the conversation fully.
 Use video when possible.
 Video calls can enhance engagement and help you pick up on non-verbal cues, making it easier to connect with customers.

 Ask questions that encourage customers to elaborate on their concerns.
-For example, “Can you tell me more about the issue you’re experiencing?”
-This invites them to share more details and demonstrates your interest in understanding their perspective.
+For example, "Can you tell me more about the issue you're experiencing?‚" This invites them to share more details and demonstrates your interest in understanding their perspective.

-Show that you are actively engaged by nodding (if on video) or using verbal affirmations like “I see” or “That makes sense.”
+Show that you are actively engaged by nodding (if on video) or using verbal affirmations like ‚"I see‚" or ‚"That makes sense."
 This encourages customers to continue sharing their thoughts.

 Demonstrate empathy